4d/4D-NetKit/README.md

 $office365.mail.send($mail)
 ```

-For a complete walkthrough, see the [Tutorial: Authenticate to the Microsoft Graph API in service mode](Documentation/Tutorial.md).
+For a complete walkthrough in **service mode**, see the [Tutorial: Authenticate to the Microsoft Graph API in service mode](Documentation/Tutorial.md).

 ## Documentation